Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 + Undo

-+ Preloads all assets at app start to prevent hickups.
++ Optionally preloads all assets at app start to prevent hiccups.
 Shows loading bar.

 + Allows you to display images and play audio.